mmcnally/ClassBoard/feedback.md

 Good.
 You've done your homework on what would be good for a server, etc. Although, you might be able to go into what *explicitly* you are going to use the advertising for.

 **Overall grade: Thumbs up!
 Great work, guys!**

+#Project Three

+##Overall:

+You do not include a pdf version of the fspec document or include the images within the fspec.
+These are vital.
+When you describe each individual view, I want to be able to see it and see exactly what you are talking about.
+It was explicitly mentioned in the requirements for the project to have the views embedded into the document.
+Also, the Use Cases needed to be different.
+They aren't just lists of individual components but actual *stories* with actual names of users and so on.
+Take a look at the example texts.

+##Idea:

+Good.
+I have nothing to add or say here.

+##Views

+Again, I need to have the images.
+There are also some minor grammatical mistakes.
+Not that big of a deal, but you guys might want to read it out loud to make sure everything sounds good.

+##Integrative Experience

+Good.
+But capitalize "introductory biology".

+##Use Cases

+Another major problem.
+Again, these are stories not just descriptions of components.
+You have to revise this so that they resemble the stories described in previous examples.

+##Non Goals

+Again, take a look at previous versions.
+A bulleted list is not okay.
+You want to go through the explicit non-goals so that I can understand them.
+Most of these are jokes and I find them funny, but what you might want to do is have a pargraph where you go through the explicit non-goals (such as Wolphram Alpha integration) and then at the end of that paragraph say, "Here are some other goals we don't plan on meeting: global cooling, etc.".
+Just a suggestion.

+**Overall grade: Thumbs down!
+Revise within two days and I'll change your grade.**